System resources

 Preview and activate monitoring

-6. To preview what the pauses would be, check the "Server under resource pressure.
-Pause rate " message in the log entries of the p4 admin resource-monitor background task.
+6. To preview the pauses, check the "Server under resource pressure.
+Pause rate" message in the log entries of the p4 admin resource-monitor background task.

 Disable monitoring